Pre-Professional Certificate

 • A completed online application.

 • Transcripts from all colleges and universities attended.
-At the time of matriculation into the program, applicants must have a baccalaureate degree in a relevant discipline (e.g. chemistry, physics, psychology, biomedical engineering), one year each of General Biology, General Chemistry, Organic Chemistry and Physics, with accompanying labs, with a grade “B” or better, and a minimum overall grade point average (GPA) of 3.0 on a 4.0 scale for the last 60 hours of major coursework completed.
+At the time of matriculation into the program, applicants must have a baccalaureate degree in a relevant discipline (e.g. chemistry, physics, psychology, biomedical engineering), one year each of General Biology, General Chemistry, Organic Chemistry and Physics, with accompanying labs, with a grade “B” or better, and a minimum overall grade point average (GPA) of 3.0 on a 4.0 scale.
 College seniors may apply and be offered admission to the program before they have earned their degrees.
 However, a final transcript must be submitted to the program upon graduation before any student can matriculate into the program.
 Unofficial PDF copies of transcripts can be submitted with the application; however, official copies are required to be submitted for registration in the program.
 Transcripts from institutions outside the United States must be submitted in the original language and must be accompanied by an acceptable evaluation agency translation for each course from NACES® members.

 • A curriculum vitae/resume documenting educational background, volunteering, and work experience.